cdown/aspectpatcher/README.md

 Takes two args:

-- `-t`, the ratio/res/hex bytes to find
+- `-f`, the ratio/res/hex bytes to find
-- `-r`, the ratio/res/hex bytes to replace with
+- `-t`, the ratio/res/hex bytes to replace with

 For example, to patch AC Mirage to not have black bars on ultrawide:

-    % aspectpatcher -t 16:9 -r 3840x1600 ACMirage.exe
+    % aspectpatcher -f 16:9 -t 3840x1600 ACMirage.exe

 ## Why not just use a hex editor?